-Many of us struggle to find this holy grail of lingerie, so I'm providing you with a very good starting point: The three bras that sell like crazy, fit like a dream and have become repeat purchases and repeat orders for some time.
-This information comes courtesy of Selfridges's super-plush third-floor Body Studio lingerie and fit expert Clare Basche.
+Many of us struggle to find this holy grail of lingerie, so I'm providing you with a very good starting point: the three bras that sell like crazy, fit like a dream and have become repeat purchases and repeat orders for some time.
+This information comes courtesy of Selfridges & Co's Body Studio lingerie and fit expert Clare Basche.

 There are thousands of brassieres on offer, but if you're looking for the one you can wear day in and day out, then we've got answers.

 There are three things you need to consider first:

 1. Your breast shape

 More often than not, it's the shape of a bra, rather than the size you've chosen, that could be a problem.
 "Size and shape don't correlate, so you can be a G-cup but have shallow breasts because all your volume is at the bottom, or you can be a D-cup and all the volume is up top, so you're full," explains Basche.
 Look at the way a cup projects out from the side of the bra.
 If it's deep-looking, then it's good for people with fuller boobs at the top.
 If it's shallow-looking, then it's right for people with weight at the bottom of their breasts.

 2. Take your time

 "Try at least three different bras, don't give up after the first one, and if it's your first outing, you should also try three different brands.
 It's a process, just like when you're buying jeans," Basche says.